wassimj/Topologic/README.md

 4. **Install Topologic**

-* Go to the WIndows Start Menu in the lower left corner
+* Go to the Windows Start Menu in the lower left corner
 * Search for the Visual Studio 2019 Folder and expand it
 * Choose *x64 Native Tools Command Prompt*
 * In the window that appears type: